catalyzeio/stratum-docs/initial-setup.md

 The following article is intended to get new users up and running in short order.
 We do have verbose, in depth write ups on each step outlined below.
 If you'd like to read more please see our official [getting started guide](//resources.catalyze.io/stratum/getting-started/).
 However it is recommended that you complete this guide before moving on to anything else.

-What we'll complete in this guide:
+What we'll cover in this guide:

 - 1. Gaining access to an organization and related environment(s)
 - 2. Downloading the CLI